-Martha Crone begins her 25th year as Garden Curator.
+Martha Crone began her 25th year as Garden Curator and the Garden entered its 51st year.

 After her death in 1989 her daughter Janet, passed the collection to the Friends via Friends member Martha Hellander who was in the process of researching a book about Eloise Butler.
 The Friends sorted the collection and then for a short time, used them at lectures about the Garden.
 Some of those images are shown on this page.

 She reviewed the culture of growing ferns and where to plant various types of ferns, all of which species she was currently planting the in the new Fern Glen established the prior year.
-Friends President Clinton Odell wrote about the Achievement in Horticulture Medal Martha had received the previous Autumn from the Minnesota Horticultural Society.
+Friends President Clinton Odell wrote about the Achievement in Horticulture Bronze Medal Martha had received the previous October from the Minnesota Horticultural Society - one of two awarded in 1956.

 It was voted to give $500 to the Board of Park Commissioners to assist in maintenance of the Wild Flower Garden.

 On April 3 she noted her first planting of the year - 50 white Mertensia in various places from Mrs. Knudsen in Springfield Ill.
-Snowed under the next day with 7 inches.
+They were snowed under the next day with 7 inches.

-IN the Friends’ Newsletter (Vol. 5 No. 2, April 1957), Editor Martha Crone wrote about the easier wild flowers to grow from seed, spring birds, suggestions for making bird houses for martins, wrens and bluebirds, Wild Ginger, Spring Orchids and a few edible wild plants.
-About Spring she wrote:
+In the spring newsletter (Vol. 5 No. 2, April 1957), Martha wrote about the easier wild flowers to grow from seed, spring birds, suggestions for making bird houses for martins, wrens and bluebirds, Wild Ginger, spring Orchids and a few edible wild plants.
+About spring she wrote:

 Martha noted the publication of a book by Edith Schussler about early life in Montana - “Doctors, Dynamite and Dogs.”
-Mrs Schussler was an early pupil and a friend of Eloise Butler.
-She is pictured in the group photo at Eloise’s 80th birthday party and she was also of friend of Martha’s.
+Mrs. Schussler was an early pupil and a friend of Eloise Butler.
+She is pictured in the group photo at Eloise’s 80th birthday party in 1931 and and she was also of friend of Martha’s.
 A letter to Martha from Edith is noted in the 1939 history.

-Among other plants put in this Spring, the following were the first time this species appeared in the Garden:
+Among other plants put in this spring, the following were planted for the first time in the Garden:

 Below: White Mertensia, (Mertensia virginica).
 Martha Crone planted 25 of them in 1957.
 Photo G D Bebeau.

-IN the Friends’ Newsletter (Vol. 5 No. 3, July 1957), Editor Martha Crone wrote about the progression of plants from Spring into Summer, how to plant Trilliums, methods of seed dispersal, the 10 showiest wildflowers, Coralroot, Indian Pipe, and again, the usefulness of the Wildflower Garden.
-About Summer she wrote:
+Im the summer newsletter (Vol. 5 No. 3, July 1957), Martha wrote about the progression of plants from spring into summer, how to plant Trilliums, methods of seed dispersal, the 10 showiest wildflowers, Coralroot, Indian Pipe, and again, the usefulness of the Wild Flower Garden.
+About summer she wrote:

 To Clinton M. Odell